gogoyqj/karma-event-driver-ext/README.md

             .buttonDown() // left-mouse down
             .moveTo(null, 0, -100) // mouse-move -100 on the Y-axis
             .buttonUp() // left-mouse up
-            .$$action(); // execute
+            .$apply(); // execute
 ```

 #### How it works

-browser in karma-event-driver-ext is just a proxy to receive command. while a webdriverio-like api being called, proxy will format arguments received, for example, convert an argument which type is Element to unique query, then call $$action to sends drive-commands to socket server and wait for executing response.
+browser in karma-event-driver-ext is just a proxy to receive command. while a webdriverio-like api being called, proxy will format arguments received, for example, convert an argument which type is Element to unique query, then call $apply to sends drive-commands to socket server and wait for executing response.

 webdriverio is used to drive the browser and simulate user-behavior.

 Tips:

-+ must call $$action, a promise will be returned.
++ must call $apply, a promise will be returned.
 + if Element has no id, event-drivers-hook js will assign a unique id to it automatically.
 + most webdriverio api support[except $, $$, then]. [more api](http://webdriver.io/api.html)